amankushwaha0606/nodejs-api/README.md

 ## Related Repositories

-- [Mini-Project](https://github.com/amankushwaha0606/parcel-delivery-system): Frontend code for the Mini-Project web application.
+- [Mini-Project](https://github.com/amankushwaha0606/parcel-delivery-system): Backend code ( parcel-delivery-system ) for the Mini-Project backend application with more details.

 ---